Separated bike lanes coming to Lakewood

 Lakewood Public Works has scaled-down maintenance equipment that is small enough to plow separated bike lanes between the buffer zone and the curb.
 Plowed snow will be stored to the extent possible in the buffer zone and/or in the strip between the bike lane and the sidewalk.
 Snow plowing of separated bike lanes will be prioritized alongside shared-use paths.

-Q: Can I walk in a separated bike lane?
+Q: Can I walk or run in a separated bike lane?

 Unlike a sidewalk or shared-use path, a separated bike lane is a one-way facility exclusively for bicyclists and other small wheeled devices such as scooters.
 For this reason, pedestrians should not walk or use a wheelchair in a separated bike lane unless there is no sidewalk or other safe alternative present.